 Castle Rock State Park

-Perched on one of the highest ridges in the Santa Cruz Mountains, Castle Rock are a 5,242-acre state park beautifully punctuated by steep canyons, caverns, sculpted sandstones, and lush forests.
+Perched on one of the highest ridges in the Santa Cruz Mountains, Castle Rock is a 5,242-acre state park beautifully punctuated by steep canyons, caverns, sculpted sandstones, and lush forests.

 The best way of experiencing the park’s splendor is by exploring its scenic hiking trails and horseback riding trails.
 While making your way through Castle Rock, you’ll stumble upon not only fascinating geological features, but also alluring vegetation made up of black oaks, knobcone pines, giant fir trees, and the famous California Coastal Redwoods, which can live for 1,200–2,200 years or more.